vigneszwar/card-game/README.md

 How Play the Card Game:

-Option 1: Local players
+Local players
 - Go to any Browser
 - Enter localhost:8080/simple-card-game/v1
 - The game starts with four players in the background and the game result is shown immediately

-Option 2: Multiplayer (Better Experience if you host this in a remote server) (Game Simplification In Progress.
+Multiplayer (Better Experience if you host this in a remote server) (Game Simplification In Progress.
 Wait for next update)
 - Use PostMan or similar tool to register a User.
 - POST localhost:8080/users/